 YOUR SIGNATURE OPT-IN

 If you have a main lead magnet or opt-in that is very popular or successful, I would consider including that in the footer.
-Something like my #1WkBrand would do well in that area.
+Something like Claim Your Clients would do well in that area.
 Why should it be popular or successful?
 So you can include some sort of blurb that says, “Join over 500 people who have already started doing XYZ” or something along those lines.

 I say that because if someone is opting in through your footer they might have not read multiple blog posts yet and understand that you are an expert with real value.
 So, use that opportunity to prove it even more by stating some statistics or social proof or real results that come from using your opt-in.